AGRA TOURISM GUIDE

 This was built by Akbar for his favorite son Jehangir to provide him with the comfort and luxury inside the fort.
 This palace displays an excellent combination of Hindu and Muslim architecture

 Ram Bagh in Agra: Bagh-i-Gul Afshan or Ram Bagh is one of the earliest gardens of Mughal empire.
 Originally this garden was set up by Babur but it was later on renovated and renamed by Jehangir as Bagh-i-Nur Afshan.
-This garden is situated on the southern side of riverine Sarai of Nur Jehan.
-Babur introduced in this garden three terrace.
-The water, which was drawn from the river, descended from one terrace to another after flowing through a network of canals, tanks and water chutes.
+This garden is situated on the southern side of the riverine Sarai of Nur Jehan.
+Babur introduced in this garden three terraces.
+The water, which was drawn from the river, descended from one terrace to another after flowing through a network of canals, tanks, and water chutes.
 Each water chutes had stairs on both sides and ends in a red sandstone pond.
 To add to the beauty of the garden apart from the various water device platforms, pathways, Chhatris and a variety of plants were provided at regular intervals.
-During Jehangir’s reign two beautiful suites on the two sides of the main terrace was built.
-In the centre a Mah-tab or island platform was built which was connected with the mainwater system.
+During Jehangir’s reign, two beautiful suites on the two sides of the main terrace were built.
+In the center, a Mah-tab or island platform was built which was connected with the main water system.
 This gorgeous garden set on the riverbank is a typical example of Mughal pleasure garden.

 This structure has a perfect blending of Hindu, Christian, Islamic, Buddhist, Jain motifs.
 The blending is much like the religion, Deen Ilahi, which Akbar started.
 But Akbar died before his mausoleum could be completed and his son Jehangir completed it.

-National Chambal Wildlife Sanctuary: The National Chambal Sanctuary, located in Etawah, near Agra is spread over an area of 635 sq. kms.
+National Chambal Wildlife Sanctuary: The National Chambal Sanctuary, located in Etawah, near Agra is spread over an area of 635 sq. km.
 Established in 1979, the park has a rare collection of exotic rarely found species.
-The unusual gangetic dolphin is the main attraction of National Chambal sanctuary.
-The sanctuary is presently a part of a large area co-administered by Rajasthan , Madhya Pradesh and Uttar Pradesh.
+The unusual Gangetic dolphin is the main attraction of the National Chambal sanctuary.
+The sanctuary is presently a part of a large area co-administered by Rajasthan, Madhya Pradesh and Uttar Pradesh.

 Ram Bagh: When Babur came to India he laid the first Mughal gardens 500 m North of the Chini Ka Rauza.
-This well laid gardens are not even a fraction of what they used to be.
+These well-laid gardens are not even a fraction of what they used to be.
 It will need lots of imagination to picture how these gardens must have looked in 1558.

 The Taj Mahotsav : One of the most awaited cultural festivals in India is the Taj Mahotsav.
 The festival is organized during February.
 This ten day extravaganza is held in the Shilpgram close to the Taj.
 Taj Mahotsav brings the extensive arts, crafts and culture of India on display.
 This festival has the classical dance and classical song performances by some of the well known artists in India.
 Mushairas and ghazal programmes add to the colour of the festival.
 Camel and elephant rides accompanied by games and delicacies attract children and elders in equal numbers.